 We earn a commission for products purchased through some links in this article.

-20 best moisturisers for every skin type 2025, tested by Cosmo editors
+15 best moisturisers for every skin type, tried and tested in 2026

 Sick of stubbornly dry skin?
 Can't find an oil-free option?
 You've come to the right place

 Finding the best moisturiser for your skin type is like finding your soulmate.
 Once you’ve found the one, you will wonder how you ever lived without it.
-Whether you’ve got oily skin or suffer from an ‘as dry as sandpaper’ complexion, a hard-working moisturiser is one product we – and dermatologists – would highly recommend everybody use, day and night.
+Whether you’ve got oily skin or suffer from an ‘as dry as sandpaper’ complexion, a hard-working moisturiser is one product we would highly recommend everybody use, day and night.

-Not all moisturisers are created equal.
 Their main job is to protect the skin barrier and to keep it moisturised – errr, obviously.
 The best way to think of your skin is like a brick wall and lipids act like the cement holding your skin cells (or bricks) together.
-If your skin barrier becomes compromised, moisture can escape which will cause dry and sensitised skin.
+If your skin barrier becomes compromised, moisture can escape which will cause dry, sensitive and even acne-prone skin.
 So layering up with a moisturiser will ensure a plump and glowy complexion.
+And yes, if you have oily skin, we’re still looking at you.

 Clare Stephenson is the Senior Fashion and Beauty E-commerce Writer for Cosmopolitan, ELLE and Harper’s Bazaar.
 She has been an e-commerce writer since 2022, creating matter-of-fact reviews and shopping pages filled with her favourite products for every budget and need – whether that’s a glow-giving foundation, a high-tech LED face mask or the perfect wear-with-everything blazer.